10 Problems on Beacon Hill

 You would think that when your state rep votes - You would know how they voted.
 They represent YOU after all.
 But usually you don’t.
 Massachusetts is one of the least transparent and least accountable states in the US.

-If you want to know who supported and who opposed the Safe Communities Act, you are out of luck.
+If you want to know who supported and who opposed the Safe Communities Act (SCA), you are out of luck.

 Similarly, when the legislature passed Criminal Justice Reform in 2017, they included a “Blue Lives Matter” amendment drafted by Republicans and opposed by Criminal justice advocates that created a new mandatory minimum sentence.
 But good luck figuring out if your Rep voted for it.
 There’s no record.

-Whether on the floor like the Blue Lives Matter amendment or in committee like SCA, the only time they record votes is through a Roll Call.
+Whether on the floor like the Blue Lives Matter amendment or in committee like SCA, the only time they record votes is through a roll call, which is an exception to the norm.

-And that’s not easy to get.
+A roll call vote isnot easy to get.
 The only way to get a Roll Call on the floor is for 16 Reps to stand at the same time and demand it.
 And it’s fast.
-The Reps have 4-5 seconds to jump to their feet with 15 other colleagues.
-Hope nobody needed a bathroom break or they’ll miss their chance.
-In committees, rules require at least two members to demand a Roll Call and it can only work on certain types of votes.
+The Reps have mere seconds to jump to their feet with 15 other colleagues.
+Hope nobody needs a bathroom break or they’ll miss their chance.
+In committees, rules require at least two members to demand a roll call and it can only work on certain types of votes.

-If there's no roll call, there is a voice vote.
-The chair simply declares the outcome of the vote by how many aye's and nay's they hear.
+The roll call process is the exception to normal voting procedure: voice voting.
+In a voice vote, the chair simply declares the outcome of the vote by how many aye's and nay's they hear.
 There is no record of how wide the margin was or who voted which way.
 And in most cases, nobody says a word, the chair just decides what the outcome would be, based on what he or she is told by leadership.

 In committees, it's extremely common to "poll" members via email with a 15 minute deadline.
 During the January 30th, 2019 Rules debate, several lawmakers spoke about how they routinely had to pull over into the breakdown lane of a highway in order to get on their phone and vote: Or else they'd lose their chance!